 Merrell Agility Peak 4 builds on a lineage of popular trail running shoes and has been updated to meet the needs called out for by runners and reviews of the previous generation.
 And by and large, it pulls it off.
 That's the value of constructive criticism!

-The best trail running shoes require support in the sole, for those stoney trails, but also need to offer tactile feedback.
+The best trail running shoes require support in the sole for those stoney trails but also need to offer tactile feedback.
 Looking at the deep soles on these shoes, it was fair to have concerns in this area.
-Also, after previous generations proved to have some wear and tear issues.
+Also, previous generations proved to have some wear and tear issues.
 Peak 4 needed to be tough while still offering comfort – not an easy combination to achieve.

 The good news is Merrell has managed to bring the latest Agility Peak model into a class worthy of the brand.
 That is thanks to a new midsole, new tongue and a grippier sole which balances support, protection and grip very well.
 And while it's built for trail running, it also makes it into our ranking of the best men's walking shoes and the best waterproof running shoes.

 The heel on the Merrell Agility Peak 4 has a 6mm drop which is smaller than the usual 7mm.
 This initially leaves you with a feeling that your heel might not be supported enough.
-But take them out and you'll notice Merrell has used this to offer a rigid under heel support, ideal for cross slopes, yet it's not stiff with an ideal front roll in this shoe.
+But take them out, and you'll notice Merrell has used this to offer rigid under-heel support, ideal for cross slopes, yet it's not stiff with an ideal front roll in this shoe.

 The look of the Merrell Agility Peak 4 is immediately one that stands out.
-In the model we got the colour scheme of "Tahoe", which is blue with orange accents, really stands out.
-The great thing here is those colours still look good, or even better, with the muting from muck of the trail.
+In the model, we got the colour scheme of "Tahoe", which is blue with orange accents, which really stands out.
+The great thing here is those colours still look good, or even better, with the muting from the muck of the trail.
 Start bright so they can stay visible even when dusty, right?

 The sole does appear a little on the thick side when looking at the shoe from the side, but the colour integration with that mesh-like upper makes for a smooth transition.
-That Jacquard upper integrated lacing system does gives these shoes a stand-out look.
-Some say this can add weight and be a negative but in this case they are minimal and light while actually looking good and functionally offering the best fit.
+That Jacquard upper integrated lacing system does give these shoes a stand-out look.
+Some say this can add weight and be a negative, but in this case, they are minimal and light while actually looking good and functionally offering the best fit.

 The Merrell Agility Peak 4 is a shoe built for the tougher trails and those longer runs.
 With stacks of absorption, without numbing foot-feel too much, this strikes a fantastic balance between response and protection.

-The heel might be lower than some but Merrell has made that work for the shoe with a superb roll.
-It also combines well with the responsive mid-sole to give a sturdy build that can be taken anywhere, even steeper slopes, without discomfort.
+The heel might be lower than some, but Merrell has made that work for the shoe with a superb roll.
+It also combines well with the responsive midsole to give a sturdy build that can be taken anywhere, even on steeper slopes, without discomfort.

 Make sure you browse our Merrell discount codes to save on your new footwear.